Treasure Island, San Francisco

-Treasure Island is an artificial island in the San Francisco Bay and a neighborhood in the City and County of San Francisco.
-Built in 1936–37 for the 1939 Golden Gate International Exposition, the island's World's Fair site is a California Historical Landmark.
+Treasure Island is a man-made island in San Francisco Bay, and a neighborhood in the City and County of San Francisco.
+Built in 1936–37 for the 1939 Golden Gate International Exposition, the island was named by Clyde Milner Vandeburg, part of the Fair's public relations team.
+Its World's Fair site is a California Historical Landmark.
 Buildings there have been listed on the National Register of Historic Places, and the historical Naval Station Treasure Island, an auxiliary air facility (for airships, blimps, dirigibles, planes and seaplanes), are designated in the Geographic Names Information System.
+Treasure Island is connected to Yerba Buena Island, another (natural) auxiliary island of San Francisco, by a causeway, creating access to Interstate 80.

 Geography

-The San Francisco census tract that includes Treasure Island extends up and down the San Francisco Bay and includes a small uninhabited tip of western Alameda Island.
-Yerba Buena and Treasure islands together have a land area of 576.7 acre with – in 2010 – a total population of 2,500.
+The San Francisco census tract that includes Treasure Island extends up and down San Francisco Bay and includes a small uninhabited tip of western Alameda Island.
+Yerba Buena and Treasure Island together have a land area of 576.7 acre with – in 2010 – a total population of 2,500.
 Treasure Island alone is 393 acres.
 It is connected by a 900 ft causeway to Yerba Buena Island, which in turn has on- and off-ramps to Interstate 80 on the San Francisco–Oakland Bay Bridge.

 The island has a marina and a bikeway connecting to the newly completed Eastern span replacement of the San Francisco–Oakland Bay Bridge.
 Raised walkways circumscribe nearly the entire island along five streets (Avenue of the Palms, Perimeter Road, Avenue N, Pan American World Airways Esplanade and Clipper Cove Way, formerly known as 1st Street).